 We are a biopharmaceutical company developing proprietary therapeutics primarily for the treatment of central nervous system ("CNS") disorders.
 Our product development programs focus primarily on large pharmaceutical markets with significant unmet medical needs and commercial potential.
 Our resources are focused primarily on the development of Probuphine for the treatment of opioid addiction.
 On July 28, 2008, we issued a press release announcing positive, statistically significant results from our randomized, double-blind, placebo controlled, multi-center Phase III clinical trial of Probuphine for the treatment of opioid addiction.
-Probuphine also has the potential to provide treatment for chronic pain, and we will evaluate this application in a proof of concept clinical study later this year.
+Probuphine also has the potential to provide treatment for chronic pain, and hope to evaluate this application in a proof of concept clinical study if we are able in the very near term to obtain a corporate partner or otherwise raise the funds necessary to continue this program.
+See "Liquidity and Capital Resources" below.